websockets-rs/rust-websocket/README.md

 ## Usage

-See the documentation for the latest release of the library [here](http://cyderize.github.io/rust-websocket/doc/websocket), and also the examples, which can be run with:
+See the documentation for the latest release of the library [here](http://cyderize.github.io/rust-websocket/doc/websocket), and also the examples, which are located in `/examples` and can be run with:

 ```
 cargo run --example server